-During the year ended 31 December 2015, the NAV of the Company's Ordinary Shares increased by 9.6 per cent. net of fees and expenses, and inclusive of dividends to Shareholders.
-The Company declared dividends totaling \$0.066 per Ordinary Share relating to the period, representing a dividend yield of just over 6 per cent. for the period ending 31 December 2015.
+During the year ended 31 December 2016, the NAV of the Company's Ordinary Shares increased by 8.3 per cent. net of fees and expenses, and inclusive of dividends to Shareholders.
+The Company declared dividends totaling \$0.066 per Ordinary Share relating to the period, representing a dividend yield of 6 per cent. for the period ending 31 December 2016.

-The Company opened 2015 with net assets of \$216.7 million and finished it with net assets of \$223.3 million.
-The increase in NAV of c. \$6.6 million, represented profits generated by the Company's investment in underlying reinsurance contracts net of dividend distributions and reflected the successful deployment of capital and a relatively low level of natural catastrophe activity during the year.
-The 9.6 per cent. return during 2015 was behind the longer-term target of LIBOR plus 10 per cent. set at the launch of the Company due to the impact of falling rates.
-From 1 January 2016 the target net return has been amended to LIBOR plus 8 per cent. per annum.
+The Company opened 2016 with net assets of \$223.3 million and finished it with net assets of \$226.9 million.
+The increase in NAV of c. \$3.6 million, represented profits generated by the Company's investment in underlying reinsurance contracts net of dividend distributions and reflected the successful deployment of capital during the year.
+The 8.3 per cent. return during 2016 was above the longer-term target of LIBOR plus 8 per cent.

-The Company continues to benefit from a strong reception from insurance brokers and clients to the launch of the Company in late 2012.
-The Company has successfully targeted traditional regional programmes, which, in the Manager's opinion, tend to be more persistent buyers of reinsurance and generally have a superior risk adjusted expected return.
-The Company view each of these relationships as the basis for a longer-term relationship which we hope to grow over time, subject to satisfactory terms and conditions.
+The Company continues to benefit from a strong reception from insurance brokers and clients.
+The Company has successfully targeted heavily regulated regional insurance companies who purchase traditional reinsurance programmes, which, in the Manager's opinion, tend to be more persistent buyers of reinsurance and generally have a superior risk adjusted expected return.
+The Company views each of these relationships as the basis for a longer-term relationship which we hope to grow over time, subject to satisfactory terms and conditions.

 The Company focuses on traditional reinsurance, which provides customised protection to insurance clients in bespoke indemnity programmes.
-Traditional reinsurance, which is most commonly provided in the rated (as opposed to collateralised) reinsurance market, represents the bulk of the more than \$350 billion of limits purchased annually.
-The advantage of establishing relationships with longer-term reinsurance buyers is that consistency of counterparties, service quality and claims-paying history are important considerations for buyers of reinsurance.
+Traditional reinsurance, which is most commonly provided in the rated (as opposed to collateralised) reinsurance market, represents the bulk of the more than \$375 billion of limits purchased annually.
+The advantage of establishing relationships with longer-term reinsurance buyers is that consistency of counterparties, service quality and claims-paying history are important considerations for these buyers of reinsurance.